ros-navigation/docs.nav2.org/docs/tutorials/docs/integrating_vio.md

 !!! note

     Steve is walking his robot dog through Golden Gate Park in San Francisco, CA with a joystick to collect this data.
 Steve’s a bad robot driver (he doesn’t play video games), the zig-zagging you see is due to his lack of good joystick control + the quadruped has a lot of additional asymmetric weight on it.
-It is not representative of Nav2 and should be mocked. *Its meant to test the accuracy of the VIO solution in more harsh conditions… yeah… lets go with that*.
+It is not representative of Nav2 and should be mocked. *Its meant to test the accuracy of the VIO solution in more harsh conditions... yeah... lets go with that*.

 <h1 align="center">
   <div style="position: relative; padding-bottom: 0%; overflow: hidden; max-width: 100%; height: auto;">